saltafa-io/kalima/docs/PROJECT.md

 1. Sign-in flow
    - A user clicks "Sign in with Google" on the `/auth` page.
    - After Google consent, the user is redirected to `/auth/callback` with an authorization `code`.
-   - The Route Handler at `app/auth/callback/route.ts` executes on the server.
-It creates a context-aware Supabase client and calls `exchangeCodeForSession(code)`.
-This securely exchanges the code for a user session and sets the session cookies on the response.
+   - The `app/middleware.ts` intercepts this request.
+It uses the `code` to call `supabase.auth.getSession()`, which automatically exchanges the code for a session and sets the session cookie on the response.
+   - The middleware then allows the request to proceed to the `/auth/callback` route.
-   - The callback handler then redirects the user to `/dashboard`.
+   - The callback handler simply redirects the user to `/dashboard`.
-   - The `app/middleware.ts` runs on every subsequent request.
-It uses the session cookie to keep the user's session fresh, ensuring that Server Components like the dashboard can reliably access the user's authentication state.
+   - The middleware runs on every subsequent request, using the session cookie to keep the user's session fresh and ensuring that Server Components can reliably access the user's authentication state.

 2. Speech processing (prototype)
    - `VoiceRecorder` uses Web Speech API (SpeechRecognition) for live transcription and MediaRecorder to capture audio Blobs.